 The List resource is a flat, possibly ordered, collection of records.
 List resources are used in many places, including allergies, medications, alerts, family history, medical history, etc. List resources can be used to support patient-specific clinical lists as well as lists that manage workflows such as tracking patients, managing teaching cases, etc. Resources supported by the List resource can be homogenous â€“ consisting of only one type of resource (e.g. allergy list) as well as heterogeneous â€“ containing a variety of resources (e.g. a problem list including Conditions, AllergyIntolerances, recent Procedures, etc.).

-Lists will typically include references to the resources that make up the list, however in some cases the details of the content of the List might be expressed in narrative only.
-E.g. A text record of a family history.
+Lists will typically include references to the resources that make up the list, however in some cases the details of the content of the List might be expressed in narrative only, e.g., a text record of a family history.
 The List resource is only needed if there is a need to filter the set of resources by a mechanism that cannot be accomplished via a simple query.
 I.e. There is no need to have a List for all AllergyIntolerances that exist on a server for a given Patient.
-However, List is an appropriate mechanism to provide a filtered list of the subset of AllergyIntolerances that are deemed to be "current".
+However, list is an appropriate mechanism to provide a filtered list of the subset of AllergyIntolerances that are deemed to be "current".
 Lists are allowed to contain other lists, so that there is a nested collection of lists.

 Note that the presence of an item in a List resource SHALL NOT change the meaning of any information that would be understood by looking at the item outside the context of the List, because items may be accessed directly outside the list by RESTful means, or after a document is processed.
 For example, a List with a code that means "refuted conditions" can not have items that are Condition resources that do not have a Condition.clinicalStatus of refuted.